IPMUCD3/ipmucd3.github.io/projects.md

 The **[Simons Observatory](https://simonsobservatory.org/){:target="_blank"}** (SO) is a ground-based CMB experiment situated on Cerrro Toco, Chile, 5300 m (17,000 feet) above the Atacama Desert in Chile.

 <img src="/_images/logo_cmbs4.png" style="width: 120px;">\
 **[CMB-S4](https://cmb-s4.org/){:target="_blank"}** is the next-generation ground-based CMB experiment, expected to start operation in the early 2030s with 21 telescopes at the South Pole and in the Chilean Atacama desert surveying the sky for 7 years.
+(Update: Although CMB-S4 was cancelled in June 2025, it remains listed here in recognition of its legacy and our members’ contributions.)

 ## Particle Experiments